 Best Ways to Prevent Freezer Burn

-Here are the best ways to prevent freezer burn from happening and keep food looking and tasting good after a stay in your freezer.
+Here are the best ways to prevent freezer burn and keep food looking and tasting good after staying in your freezer.

 Use a Vacuum Sealer

-One of the best tools you can have for preventing freezer burn is to get a vacuum sealer for your food.
-(Foodsaver is one of the best brands) A vacuum sealer will keep any air from getting to your food, stoping crystallization from moisture in the air and freezer burn from the cold air on your food.
+One of the best tools for preventing freezer burn is to get a vacuum sealer for your food.
+(Foodsaver is one of the best brands) A vacuum sealer will keep any air from getting to your food, stopping crystallization from moisture in the air and freezer burn from the cold air on your food.

 Make Sure All the Air is Out

-To prevent freezer burn without a vacuum sealer, you can use traditional freezer bags pushing all of the air out from around the food.
+To prevent freezer burn without a vacuum sealer, you can use traditional freezer bags to push all the air out from around the food.
 Just make sure they are the thicker freezer bags, not just the regular ones.

 Tip: A great way to get the air out is to dip the bag into a large bowl of water with the top slightly open.
 The water pressure will push excess air out from around your food.